yamachang/academic-YC/content/home/Pubs.md

 Galfalvy, H., Szücs, A. **Chang, Y.**, Buerke, M., & Szanto, K. (2023).
 Long-term suicidal ideation profiles in late-life depression and their association with prospective suicide attempt and death by suicide. *The Journal of Clinical Psychiatry.* https://pubmed.ncbi.nlm.nih.gov/36791367/

+Szkody, E., **Chang, Y.** Schleider, J. (in press).
+Serving the Underserved?
+Uptake, Effectiveness, and Acceptability of Digital SSIs for Rural American Adolescents. *Journal of Clinical Child and Adolescent Psychology*

 <h3>Manuscripts Under Review</h3>

-Szkody, E., **Chang, Y.** Schleider, J. (R & R).
-Serving the Underserved?
-Uptake, Effectiveness, and Acceptability of Digital SSIs for Rural American Adolescents.

 Paine, E., Barucco, R., **Chang, Y.**, Navalta, T., Ehrhardt, A., & Bockting, W. (R & R).
 “Too Much Trouble”: Transgender and Nonbinary People’s Experiences of Stigma, Discrimination, and Affirmation in the Workplace.